-As a child, the nascent sculptor sat cross-legged on the floor of the Peshawar Museum and pondered the fact that most everything there had been dug up; stone sculptures, terracotta figurines, ancient coins and weapons.
-In that moment, creation, burial and resurrection became the source of Jamali’s future processes.
+As a child, the nascent sculptor sat cross-legged on the floor of the Peshawar Museum and pondered the fact that most everything there had been dug up: stone sculptures, terracotta figurines, ancient coins, weapons, etc. In that moment, creation, burial and resurrection became the source of Jamali’s future processes.

 Jamali’s sculptures are transformative.
 Each work is a metamorphosis.
-Each speaks to the cyclical nature of existence; conception, birth, death and rebirth.
-Jamali uses Nature, both forces and materials, to manipulate works in plaster, clay and wood.
-As such, the finished work can be thought of as a collaborative achievement of Mystical Expressionism.
+Each speaks to the cyclical nature of existence: conception, birth, death and rebirth.
+Jamali uses nature, both forces and materials, to manipulate works in plaster, clay and wood.
+The finished work can be thought of as a collaborative achievement of Mystical Expressionism.

 Jamali has developed four different processes of sculpting.

 1. (The Kitchen (Poem) 31, Blind Man IV) I dig a shallow grave and create a plaster sculpture within the grave.
 Then I cover it in earth and leave it buried for two to three months.
 Then I dig it up again and work on it.
 Finally, I make a mold and cast it in bronze.

 2. (S06, Blind Man VI) I create a schematic sculpture outdoors in plaster or clay.
 I gather organic materials from my yard and throw it on the plaster or clay, working it up in a highly impressionistic ritual.

 3. (B124, Blind Man III) I make a clay sculpture and expose it to the elements of nature.
 Over time, cracks appear, rain washes some away, nature takes its course.
 I make a plaster mold of what is left and then it is cast in bronze.